Ron Boone: Utah Jazz 1979–1981

-On October 25, 1979 Boone was traded by the Lakers to the Utah Jazz for a 1981 3rd round draft pick (Zam Fredrick was later selected), returning to Utah and finishing his professional career with two seasons playing for the Utah Jazz.
+On October 25, 1979, Boone was traded by the Lakers to the Utah Jazz for a 1981 3rd round draft pick (Zam Fredrick was later selected), returning to Utah and finishing his professional career with two seasons playing for the Utah Jazz.

 In 1979–1980, Boone averaged 12.9 points under Coach Jazz Tom Nissalke, playing alongside Hall of Famers Adrian Dantley and Pete Maravich.

 In his final season, in a reserve role, Boone averaged 7.8 points in 52 games.
 On January 26, 1981, Boone was waived by the Utah Jazz.
 Boone immediately had offers to play for other teams, but chose to retire following his release, saying "it was the right time to retire."

 In his career, Boone played in 1041 total games, without ever missing a game.
 He averaged 16.8 points, 4.2 rebounds, 3.7 assists and 1.3 steals, with 17,437 total career points.
 In 84 career playoff games, Boone averaged 16.1 points, 4.4 rebounds, 4.6 assists and 1.7 steals.

 In the ABA, Boone averaged 18.4 points, 5.0 rebounds, 3.9 assists and 1.6 steals in 662 career ABA games.
 Boone averaged 13.9 points, 2.8 rebounds, 3.4 assists and 1.1 steals in 379 career NBA games.

 1,041 consecutive games streak

-Boone's streak of 1,041 consecutive games played has only been surpassed by AC Green, who appeared in 1,192 straight games.
+Boone's streak of 1,041 consecutive games played has only been surpassed by A. C. Green, who appeared in 1,192 straight games.
 Johnny "Red" Kerr held the previous record of 844.
-Boone is likely the only player in major professional sports history to never to miss a single game in his career.
-In 13 total seasons, Boone played in 1,041 out of 1,041 possible games.
+Boone is likely the only player in major professional sports history to have never missed a single game played in his career.
+In 13 total seasons, Boone played in 1,041 out of 1,041 possible games throughout both the ABA & NBA.
 Prior to that, Boone did not miss a game in college and claimed to have not missed a game in his pre–high school and high school career.
 Boone has never missed a game as a broadcaster as well.

 Of the consecutive games streak, Boone said, "It wasn’t important at all.
 You want to play, you want to play every game and you don’t even think about it.
 Later on in my career I thought “boy, this is something special.”
 And then you start taking pride in it, the fact that I’ve never pulled a hamstring or a muscle or a groin.
-You start thinking, why?
-Why hasn’t something like that happened to me?
+You start thinking, 'Why?
+Why hasn't something like that happened to me?'
 I realized it went all the way back to my high school days.
 My high school coach talked about stretching, warming up and getting ready to play.
 From when I started playing in fourth grade.
 What a great story that is.
 That a guy can go his whole career without missing a game."